Is social media wrecking your budget?

-You probably didn’t even know you wanted recycled-fiber yoga leggings.
-But now you own 2 pairs.
+For instance, you probably didn’t even know you wanted recycled-fiber yoga leggings, but now you own 2 pairs.
 Perhaps it’s that can’t-pass-up $200 deal on a tablet or a new monthly vitamin subscription that promises endless health benefits?
 Done and done.
 Today, apps like Instagram function like the malls of yesterday, and then some.

-Yet would you spend four hours or more at the Mall of America shopping every day?
+Would you typically spend 4 hours or more shopping at the mall every day?
 Because that’s what many of us are doing with social media.

-Nearly half of college-educated millennials (47%) spend between one and four hours a day on social media, and 21% spend more than four hours daily on various social platforms, according to a recent survey of 1,000 people conducted by Propeller Research on behalf of Varo Money.
+Nearly half of college-educated millennials (47%) spend between 1 and 4 hours a day on social media, and 21% spend more than 4 hours daily on various social platforms, according to a recent survey of 1,000 people conducted by Propeller Insights on behalf of Varo1.

 “Social media and cloud-based shopping has been great because they allow for better consumer research to compare prices and find items that are closer to what you need or want,” says Abel Soares, a Certified Financial Planner based in Hawaii.
 “The heavy downside is that social media purchases can be impulse purchases.”